floridop/MNXB11-fairytale/fairytale.md

 Sealed the airlock, opened the Sail, and the wheels screamed as the vehicle started heading towards Gerda Hill.

+The storms created can be of a violent nature.
+Not like any storm planet Earth has seen before.
+The WeatherShield was developed to prevent disasters from happening, but it is far from perfect since it is a human made technology.
+While most things are built by AI, the only well made WeatherSheild is built by man.
 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE ABOVE LINE